aliyun/terraform-provider-alicloud/website/docs/r/image_copy.html.markdown

 * `force` - (Optional) Indicates whether to force delete the custom image, Default is `false`.
   - true：Force deletes the custom image, regardless of whether the image is currently being used by other instances.
   - false：Verifies that the image is not currently in use by any other instances before deleting the image.

-* `delete_auto_snapshot` - (Optional, Available in 1.135.0+) Whether to delete the automatically created snapshots when copying an image.
-Default to false.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions: